How do storms and hurricanes get their names?

 Odd custom of personifying extreme weather events dates back a century

-Storms Dudley and Eunice are currently barrelling towards the UK, with the former expected to hit the north on Wednesday and Thursday before the latter arrives on Friday, the pair bringing 90mph gales, heavy rain and snow.
+Train services in Scotland had to be halted and the Northern Powergrid said on Wednesday night that up to 14,000 homes had been affected by power cuts.

-Forecasters have issued a number of weather warnings for the two storms lasting until the end of the week, alerting people to the dangers of high winds and potential disruption to transport.
+What’s more, Dudley is about to be followed by Storm Eunice, which the Met Office has cautioned could be one of the worst to strike Britain in 30 years as it issued amber and yellow weather warnings across the UK.

-As we brace for their impact, you might be wondering how and why storms like these come to be given human names.
+As we brace for Eunice, you might be wondering how and why storms like these come to be given human names.

 Ocean weather fronts have to reach speeds of 39 miles per hour to qualify as a storm, being officially reclassified as a hurricane should they hit 74 mph, a phenomenon far more common on the other side of the Atlantic.